 For more than 30 years, FORUM has been the gateway to discovering Florida through a different lens and offering a deeper look into the place Floridians call home.
 Explore past issues through our archives or check out our new book, Once Upon a Time in Florida: Stories of Life in the Land of Promises, an anthology of 50 stories curated from the archives of FORUM.

-Starting July 2022, FORUM is now a benefit of being a Florida Humanities member.
-To join our membership program and receive each new edition of FORUM, click here to select the membership level that is right for you!
+FORUM is a benefit of being a Florida Humanities member.
+To join our membership program and receive each new issue of FORUM delivered to your home three times a year, click here to select the membership level that is right for you!

 Fall 2023 Issue: This Land We Love

 Our Fall issue is an ode to the Sunshine State’s unique environment — a celebration of its natural spaces, a reflection of the prominent figures who’ve helped tell its story and a sobering reminder of what needs to be done to protect it.
 Leslie Poole (Rollins College environmental professor) reports not only the rising threats to Florida’s natural resources but also on promising solutions; popular writer Craig Pittman examines Florida’s one-of-a-kind relationship with the Alligator in a story that is accompanied by John Moran’s astonishing photography; and FORUM staff writer Janet Scherberger takes readers on a tour of the nine great eco-adventures Florida has to offer.
 PLUS: a personal essay from acclaimed author Jonathan Escoffery; Confederate Florida’s weaponized salt mining industry—and more.